AndreiGramada/cat-appointments/readme.md

 * Implement the solution as you would implement a feature in a real project.

 **How to deliver the solution:**
-* Create a github repo and send the link or archive the solution.
+* Create a GitHub repo and send the link or archive the solution.
 (If you chose to send a zip file, delete the node_modules)
-* Inclued both the frontend and backend solution in the same repo / archive.
+* Include both the frontend and backend solution in the same repo/archive.
 * Add instructions on how to run the application, if needed.

 **During the interview:**